Astrophiz Production Policies

 Two episodes/month.

-Episode 2 = Dr Ian ‘astroblog’ Musgrave’s Monthly SkyGuide tells observers and astrophotographers what to look for in the morning and night skies, and in ‘Ian’s Tangent’ he tells us astronomical stories of discovery.
+Around the 1st of the Month: Dr Ian ‘Astroblog’ Musgrave’s Monthly SkyGuide tells observers and astrophotographers what to look for in the morning and night skies.

 Our historical/hysterical 1st episode was launched on 28 June 2016.